The Outlaws season 1— previously called The Offenders — is a thrilling BBC comedy that’s got some truly top-tier talent attached.

 "The people my mum saw made one misstep and it sent them down the wrong road.
 So you can have empathy for the characters even if you don't agree with where they're coming from."

 The Outlaws' cast list only grew more impressive with the addition of Richard E. Grant (Can You Ever Forgive Me?) as the Earl, a local member of the landed gentry who is also Gabby’s father.
 Julia Davis (Sally4Ever) plays Rita, head of HR at Greg’s company.

 Additional cast includes Jessica Gunning (Back) as the Offenders’ Community Service Supervisor, Dolly Wells (Dracula) as Frank’s daughter, Margaret, Ian McElhinney (Game of Thrones) as John’s father, John, Nina Wadia (Goodness Gracious Me) as Rani’s mother, Shanthi, Aiyana Goodfellow as Esme and Charles Babalola as Malaki.

-The Outlaws plot
+The Outlaws season 1 plot

 The Outlaws follows seven strangers from different walks of life who are forced together to complete a Community Payback sentence in Bristol, England.
 At first, they seem like an archetypal group of people who are easy to pigeonhole, but as they get to know each other their barriers fall down.

 Slowly, we’re reminded that no one is completely good or bad.
-As their unlikely friendships blossom and clash with their own personal lives, the group unite to protect one of their own from Bristol’s most dangerous gang.
+As their unlikely friendships blossom and clash with their own personal lives, the group unites to protect one of their own from Bristol’s most dangerous gang.

 Is there a trailer?